Carla Gugino: Early life

-Gugino was born in Sarasota, Florida, to Carl Gugino, an orthodontist of Italian descent, and a mother of English-Irish descent described as "Bohemian."
-Her parents separated when she was two, after which she travelled between her father and half-brother Carl Jr.'s home in Sarasota, and her Paradise, California, home, to which her mother moved her when she was four.
+Gugino was born on August 29, 1971, in Sarasota, Florida, to Carl Gugino, an orthodontist of Italian descent, and Susan Gugino, of English and Irish descent described as "Bohemian".
+After her parents separated when she was two, she traveled between the Sarasota home of her father and half-brother Carl Jr.'s, and the California home of her mother.

+My father and my mother separated when I was two.
+With my father, I lived in (Sarasota)Florida, where we had a swimming pool, a tennis court, the whole deal.
+My mom wanted to take me out of the hubbub.
+She put up a real Indian tepee in Paradise, California, and we lived there for six months.
+We also lived in a van in Big Sur for a while.

-She has said of her upbringing, "I lived in a tepee in Northern California and a van in Big Sur.
+She has said of her upbringing, "I lived in a tepee in northern California and a van in Big Sur.
 With my dad, I lived in a beautiful house with a swimming pool and a tennis court and went to Europe for the summers.
 So I feel like I lived two childhoods."
-She worked as a teenage fashion model, and took acting classes at the suggestion of her aunt, former Let's Make a Deal spokesmodel Carol Merrill.
-She eventually came to support herself, and with her parents' support, was legally emancipated by the time she was 16.
+She worked as a teenage fashion model, including work for the Elite agency, and took acting classes (with Gene Bua) at the suggestion of her aunt, former Let's Make a Deal show assistant and prize model Carol Merrill.
+She eventually came to support herself, and with her parents' approval, was legally emancipated by the time she was 16.